Run Linux on Windows 10 with VirtualBox

 - Select Fixed Size and proceed; and

 - Specify the location of the hard disk file and set the file size to 20GB.
-At the time of writing Linux Mint requires at least 10.7GB.
+Check the distribution for minimum size requirements.

-With a virtual machine set up, Linux Mint can be installed onto it.
-Select the Linux Mint virtual machine and open the settings via Machine > Settings in the VirtualBox menu.
+With a virtual machine set up, Linux can be installed on it.
+Select the virtual machine and open the settings via Machine > Settings in the VirtualBox menu.

 In the dialog that displays, select Storage.
 There should be two storage devices available by default, listed under a Controller: IDE item: